Yair Skalsky – Law Firm

 About Yair Skalsky – Law Firm

-The firm specializes in all areas of medical malpractice, including: late diagnosis of various cancers, lawsuits to do with damages caused by plastic surgery, lawsuits to do with damages caused by curative/preventive surgery, lawsuits for failure to properly monitor a pregnancy, failure to detect fetal defects, negligent gynecology and obstetrics, as well as damages to the mother or the newborn during childbirth, and more.
-The firm treats every medical malpractice lawsuit falling into its care as a special tort suit, and has therefore formulated a methodology based on three factors: Independent research which includes the gathering of medical records, studying materials while creating a homogenous sequence of events detailing all institutions which provided treatment, medical preparation work and consults with an expert physician on the purely medical questions.
-Consolidating the lawsuit based on the research conducted and the evidence gathered by the firm itself, and substantiated according to recent rulings and existing and developing legal theories.
-Legal negotiations with the defendants’ representatives – in most cases, the firm doesn’t engage in mediation and prefers to negotiate directly with the defendants or, alternatively, to prove the case in court.
+The firm specializes in all areas of medical malpractice, including: late diagnosis of various cancers, lawsuits to do with damages caused by plastic surgery (including silicone leaks and its damage), lawsuits to do with damages caused by curative/preventive surgery, lawsuits for failure to properly monitor a pregnancy, failure to detect fetal defects, negligent gynecology and obstetrics, as well as damages to the mother or the newborn during childbirth, and more.
+The firm treats every medical malpractice lawsuit falling into its care as a special tort suit, and has therefore formulated a methodology based on three factors: Independent facts research which includes the gathering of medical records, studying materials while creating a homogenous sequence of events detailing all institutions which provided treatment, medical preparation work and consults with an expert physician on the purely medical questions.
+Consolidating the lawsuit and establishing a legal strategy based on the research conducted and the evidence gathered by the firm itself, and substantiated according to recent rulings and existing and developing legal theories.
+Legal negotiations with the defendants’ representatives – in most cases, the firm doesn’t engage in mediation and prefers to negotiate directly with the defendants or to prove the case in court.
 As a result of its thorough treatment of every case, restitution sums paid to the plaintiffs in negotiations are in many cases higher than average, and sometimes higher than the ones ruled in court verdicts.
+In some extreme cases, the firm leads and conducts disciplinary proceedings against physicians.

 Focus on Plaintiff Representation